 Yonkers and Westchester local history resources

-Yonkers Historical Society – The Yonkers Historical Society, with early incarnations dating back as early as 1877, is dedicated to preserving the rich and deep history of the City of Yonkers, NY.
-Office located in the Grinton I. Will Branch of the Yonkers Public Library on Central Park Avenue, open Thursdays from noon – 4 PM.
+Yonkers Historical Society – The Yonkers Historical Society, with early incarnations dating back as early as 1877, is dedicated to preserving the rich and deep history of the City of Yonkers.
+The office, located in Grinton I. Will Library is open Thursdays, 12- 4 pm.
 The Yonkers Historical Society also operates the historic Sherwood House Museum, one of the oldest buildings in Westchester County and a National Historic landmark, located on Tuckahoe Road (open seasonally).
+914-961-8940 (Call on Thursdays or leave a message.)

 Westchester Historical Society – Westchester’s largest collection of local history and genealogy; covers the county’s development from the first Dutch settlers in Yonkers to corporate settlers on the White Plains corridor.
 The collections are housed in a state-of-the-art temperature- and humidity-controlled facility.